-That means any organisation starting out on their journey to digital maturity need to deliver a culture shift as they mature.
-Yet, as a recent report on Digital Transformation from Raconteur.net points out, you can't just issue a decree that the culture will be different: you need to visibly change the prevailing conditions in the workplace.
+That means any organisation starting out on its journey to digital maturity needs to deliver a culture shift as it matures.
+Yet you can't just issue a decree that the culture will be different: you need to visibly change the prevailing conditions in the workplace.

 To do that, you need to address a number of factors, many relating to how employees collaborate and take decisions together.
 As an organisation, you need to: